wormhole-foundation/docs.wormhole.com/docs/multigov/upgrading.md

 # Upgrading

-Multi-Gov is designed to be flexible but stable.
+MultiGov is designed to be flexible but stable.
 Upgrades should be rare and carefully considered due to the system's complexity and cross-chain nature.
 When upgrades are necessary, they must be meticulously planned and executed to ensure system integrity and continuity.

 ## Key Considerations for Upgrades

 1. **HubGovernor**:
    - Not upgradeable.
-A new deployment requires redeploying several components of the Multi-Gov system.
+A new deployment requires redeploying several components of the MultiGov system.

 2. **HubVotePool**:
    - Can be replaced by setting a new HubVotePool on the HubGovernor.